nathan-pham/markdown-renderer/README.md

 A vanilla Markdown parser and renderer.
 Needs heavy optimization and refactoring - use a different library instead.
 Currently supports images, links, lists, and code blocks.

+TODO:
+tests for

+-   ordered lists
+-   unordered lists

+include tests with and without content below

 ## Example Usage

 creating a new Markdown class